-Between FY 2021 and FY 2023, Congress provided partial funding of \$335.0 million for the Hartford, Connecticut, courthouse, and partial funding of \$218.4 million for the Chattanooga, Tennessee, courthouse, which represent the top two priorities on the current
+Between FY 2021 and FY 2023, Congress provided partial funding of \$335.0 million for the Hartford, Connecticut courthouse, and partial funding of \$218.4 million for the Chattanooga, Tennessee courthouse, which represent the top two priorities on the current

-CPP, as week as partial funding of \$22.5 million for the judicial space emergency in San Juan, PR.
-All of these projects are awaiting congressional authorization and remaining funds in FY 2024.
+CPP, as well as partial funding of \$22.5 million for the judicial space emergency in San Juan, Puerto Rico.
+All three projects await the remaining needed funding in FY 2025.

-Since receiving funding in FY 2016, the Rutland courthouse acquisition was completed in October 2018.
+Since receiving funding in FY 2016, the Rutland, Vermont courthouse acquisition was completed in October 2018.
 The Charlotte, North Carolina Annex, Savannah, Georgia Annex and the Greenville, South Carolina new courthouse projects were completed in FY 2021.
-In FY 2022, an additional three new courthouses were completed.
-Those are located in Nashville, Tennessee, San Antonio, Texas, and Anniston, Alabama.
-The Harrisburg, Pennsylvania, and Des Moines, Iowa, new courthouse projects are expected to be completed in FY 2023, as well as the major renovation project at the Charles R. Jonas Federal Building and U.S. Courthouse in Charlotte, North Carolina.
+In FY 2022, an additional three new courthouses were completed in Nashville, Tennessee; San Antonio, Texas; and Anniston, Alabama.
+The Harrisburg, Pennsylvania, new courthouse project was completed in FY 2023, as well as the major renovation project at the Charles R. Jonas Federal Building and U.S. Courthouse in Charlotte, North Carolina.
+The new courthouses in Des Moines, Iowa, and Huntsville, Alabama, as well as the new annex in Toledo, Ohio are expected to be completed in FY 2024.

-Each of the remaining funded projects (Greenville, Mississippi; Toledo, Ohio; Savannah, Georgia; Huntsville, Alabama; Ft.
-Lauderdale, Florida; Hartford, Connecticut; and Chattanooga, Tennessee) is in a different stage of development.
+Each of the remaining funded or partially funded new construction projects (Greenville, Mississippi; Ft.
+Lauderdale, Florida; Hartford, Connecticut; and Chattanooga, Tennessee) and renovation and alteration projects (Toledo, Ohio; and Savannah, Georgia) is in a different stage of development.
 The Administrative Office of the U.S. Courts (AO) continues to engage with GSA, the U.S. Marshals Service (USMS), and other Executive Branch stakeholders on portfolio management activities to ensure that additional milestones are reached and projects remain on track.
 These activities include regular coordination and project status meetings; development of a communications and program management plan; the operation of a National Courthouse Change Management Board to oversee changes impacting scope, schedule, and budget; and deployment of a program management dashboard to track progress.
 Ongoing coordination continues among judiciary stakeholders to address issues impacting the portfolio including risks, policies, and best practices.